◄ Back

 Meet the EduChange Team

-Catherine Saldutti has over 29 years of experience in secondary education, and has served as a teacher, administrator, professional development provider, program evaluator, and instructional designer.
+Catherine Saldutti has over 30 years of experience in secondary education, and has served as a teacher, administrator, professional development provider, evaluator, and edupreneur.
 She founded EduChange in 2000 to fundamentally reimagine and redesign the systems and structures that deliver formal education.
-Her team of senior instructional designers, master educators and researchers built relationships with over 350 schools in New York City, several school districts across the USA, and in Sao Paulo, Kuala Lumpur, Tokyo, Culiacan and Tijuana.
-In 2010 she began forging relationships with education professionals and ministry officials in Brazil, Chile, Malaysia, New Zealand and the UK.
-After a 12-year implementation period in 8 global locations, alongside 3 rounds of academic scientific review, The Integrated Science Program is now powered by Sustainable Open Educational Resources (SOER) that removes disciplinary silos, is digitally deployed internationally using 4 different models, and may be customized to local and national requirements.
-Catherine also holds a patent for the Concept Construxions product line, a pattern-recognition system that helps learners construct concepts and acquire academic or technical language in social, collaborative ways.
+She led EduChange to serve over 350 schools in New York City, several school districts across the USA, and schools in Sao Paulo, Kuala Lumpur, Tokyo, Culiacan and Tijuana.
+Catherine has pioneered novel educational designs and actualized them with her team of researchers, master educators, and STEM professionals.
+These designs include Sustainable Open Educational Resources (SOER) for regenerative educational publishing, multi-year competency-based assessment systems, educational content that is "born accessible," transdisciplinary instructional models, and on-the-job teacher training programs.
+Catherine holds a patent for the Concept Construxions product line, a transdisciplinary pattern-recognition system that helps learners construct multiple representations of concepts socially and collaboratively.
 Polytechnic schools in Singapore and New Zealand, as well as hundreds of teachers in the USA, have been trained with these methods.
-Catherine earned degrees from Stanford University, where her independent study on International Technology Education contributed to J. Myron Atkin’s work on TIMSS development, and The Harvard Graduate School of Education, where she served as Chair of the Dean’s Advisory Committee.
-She speaks regularly to international audiences of educational thought leaders, the EdTech community, administrators, teachers and parents.
+She is now developing transdisciplinary collaboration models based on the international STEM expert peer review that powers The EduChange Integrated Science Program.
+Catherine earned degrees from Stanford University, where her independent study on International Technology Education contributed to the late J. Myron Atkin’s work on TIMSS development, and The Harvard Graduate School of Education, where she served as Chair of the Dean’s Advisory Committee.
+She speaks regularly to international audiences of educational thought leaders, the EdTech community, administrators, teachers, and parents in the USA, China, Brazil, The Netherlands, Chile, Malaysia, Australia, New Zealand and the UK.
 Download Catherine's professional CV here.

 Dr. Nikki Barratt is an accomplished educator with over 30 years of teaching experience in schools around the world in the Middle East, Africa, Latin America, and in several US states: California, Florida, New York, and Connecticut.
 She has taught in IB, AP, middle school, and project-based settings.
 In addition, she has worked for the International Baccalaureate Organization for 20 years developing assessment criteria, standardizing assessment practices, and writing curriculum.
 Her specialty is helping students with individual research projects that allow students to develop solutions to real-world problems.
 She was honored to have students compete at the Intel International Science and Engineering Fair Pittsburgh in 2018.
 In addition to teaching, she has worked as a STEM coordinator, building NGSS aligned curriculum and assessment practices K-12 in science, technology, and engineering.
 She is currently building a Sustainability Diploma High School program.
 She has been cited by Atlas for outstanding curriculum in physics and biology.
 She co-wrote a 2-year college certificate program in Sustainability as well as a 4-year high school curriculum in Innovation and Entrepreneurship.
 Nikki has been campus steward and sustainability coordinator at 3 schools, putting students to work on energy reduction, biodiversity improvement, and communication projects.
 Nikki has higher education teaching experience in Anatomy & Physiology, Microbiology, Oceanography, Physical Science, Biology, and various ecology courses.
 Nikki earned a B.S. in Geology from the University of Delaware, an M.S. in Oceanography from Brown University, and a Ph.D. in Environmental Engineering from the University of California at Berkeley.
 Nikki has taught through the pandemic, and serves as an Integrated Science Coach for EduChange.